davesweb/dashboard/readme.md

 - Go to root folder of the package
 - Run `npm install` and `npm run dev` (or `watch` or `prod`).
-- Go to the root folder of the project your using this package in.
+- Go to the root folder of the project you're using this package in.
-- Run `php artisan vendor:publish --provider=Davesweb\Dashboard\ServiceProvider --tag=public`
+- Run `php artisan vendor:publish --provider=Davesweb\Dashboard\ServiceProvider --tag=public --force`
 - The assets from the package are now available, use the asset helper for ease of use.